JimberSoftware/docs/company/groups/groups.md

 ![group_details.png](/group_details.png ':size=800')

+> [!NOTE]
+> Devices and users can only be added to the group from their own page:
+>
+>    - Comprehensive information on Group Traffic Rules, Attribute Services and Custom Ports Rules can be found in the SECURITY section of the sidebar.
+>    - Comprehensive information on Group Configuration can be found [here](/./rules/groupconfiguration/groupconfiguration.md)
+>    - Comprehensive information on how to add users can be found [here](/./company/users/users.md).
+>    - Comprehensive information on how to add devices can be found in the DEVICES section of the sidebar.

 ## Edit Group
 Groups can be edited by clicking on the yellow pencil icon next to their name ![icon_edit.png](/icon_edit.png ':size=35').